sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982607 - Hunt Registry.md

 245: 0x04C8 [0x02] IF !(Work_Zone[0] == 2*) GOTO 0x0502
 246: 0x04D0 [0x02] IF !(ExtData[1]->WorkLocal[23] == 0*) GOTO 0x04DF
 247: 0x04D8 [0x48] [System] [1507*]:
-    → "The hunt registry is a tome through which seasoned adventurers can undertake assignments to eliminate monsters deemed to be impediments to A.M.A.N. activities.\u007F1\u0000\u0007"
+    → "The hunt registry is a tome through which seasoned adventurers can undertake assignments to eliminate monsters deemed to be impediments to A.M.A.N. activities."
 248: 0x04DB [0x23] WAIT_FOR_DIALOG_INTERACTION
 249: 0x04DC [0x01] GOTO 0x04E3
 250: 0x04DF [0x48] [System] [1508*]:
-    → "The hunt registry is a tome through which veteran soldiers can undertake assignments to eliminate monsters deemed to be impediments to S.M.A.N. activities.\u007F1\u0000\u0007"
+    → "The hunt registry is a tome through which veteran soldiers can undertake assignments to eliminate monsters deemed to be impediments to S.M.A.N. activities."
 251: 0x04E2 [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_04E3:
 252: 0x04E3 [0x48] [System] [1509*]:
-    → "Assignments, or \u00072hunts,\u00073 can be undertaken simply by selecting the name of a monster listed in the registry.\u007F1\u0000\u0007"
+    → "Assignments, or "hunts," can be undertaken simply by selecting the name of a monster listed in the registry."
 253: 0x04E6 [0x23] WAIT_FOR_DIALOG_INTERACTION
 254: 0x04E7 [0x48] [System] [1510*]:
-    → "Pertinent information such as monster elusiveness and ferocity has been recorded for your reference.\u0007As safety cannot be guaranteed, we ask that you hunt within your ability.\u007F1\u0000\u0007"
+    → "Pertinent information such as monster elusiveness and ferocity has been recorded for your reference.
+As safety cannot be guaranteed, we ask that you hunt within your ability."
 255: 0x04EA [0x23] WAIT_FOR_DIALOG_INTERACTION
 256: 0x04EB [0x48] [System] [1511*]:
-    → "Hunts pit you against creatures of extreme ferocity, and are not intended for training.\u0007For this reason, you cannot undertake a hunt while a training regime is active.\u007F1\u0000\u0007"
+    → "Hunts pit you against creatures of extreme ferocity, and are not intended for training.
+For this reason, you cannot undertake a hunt while a training regime is active."
 257: 0x04EE [0x23] WAIT_FOR_DIALOG_INTERACTION
 258: 0x04EF [0x48] [System] [1512*]:
-    → "Should party members undertaking a common hunt defeat the objective, the kill will be considered valid for all.\u007F1\u0000\u0007"
+    → "Should party members undertaking a common hunt defeat the objective, the kill will be considered valid for all."
 259: 0x04F2 [0x23] WAIT_FOR_DIALOG_INTERACTION
 260: 0x04F3 [0x48] [System] [1513*]:
-    → "Upon the completion of a hunt, record your success in a hunt registry.\u0007Doing so will earn you rewards corresponding to difficulty as well as \u00072scylds\u00073--tokens of your valor.\u007F1\u0000\u0007"
+    → "Upon the completion of a hunt, record your success in a hunt registry.
+Doing so will earn you rewards corresponding to difficulty as well as "scylds"--tokens of your valor."
 261: 0x04F6 [0x23] WAIT_FOR_DIALOG_INTERACTION
 262: 0x04F7 [0x48] [System] [1514*]:
-    → "More scylds will grant you access to increasingly difficult and rewarding assignments.\u0007Be warned, however, that once expended, scylds will not be refunded for any reason.\u007F1\u0000\u0007"
+    → "More scylds will grant you access to increasingly difficult and rewarding assignments.
+Be warned, however, that once expended, scylds will not be refunded for any reason."
 263: 0x04FA [0x23] WAIT_FOR_DIALOG_INTERACTION
 264: 0x04FB [0x48] [System] [1515*]:
     → "Lastly, please note that a mandatory cool-down period will be imposed upon all hunters following the completion of a hunt.
-Until this time has elapsed, you will not be permitted to undertake another hunt.\u007F1\u0000\u0007"
+Until this time has elapsed, you will not be permitted to undertake another hunt."
 265: 0x04FE [0x23] WAIT_FOR_DIALOG_INTERACTION
 266: 0x04FF [0x01] GOTO 0x05CE
 267: 0x0502 [0x02] IF !(Work_Zone[0] == 3*) GOTO 0x0529